JasonPeng2019/ns3-nordic/ns3_dev/ns3-ble-module/ble-mesh-discovery/docs/PHASE3-FILE-MAPPING.md

 | `messages_received` | Total received count |
 | `forwarding_success_rate` | Ratio of forwarded/received |

+**Notes:** `geographic_distribution` is captured for analytics and logging but is not presently used to gate candidacy decisions; the direct neighbor and connection:noise metrics drive the discovery behavior.

 ### Test Files

 | Test Type | Path |